sanka4rea/CityU_bioinformatics/content/tutorial/res_new/sources.md

 <img src="/img/tutorial/sources.jpg" width="600" height="300" alt="edx" align= center/>

-# Online Sources
 <p align="justify">There are many great **open sources website** which contains tutorials, softwares, tools of bioinformatics field to help you get a great understanding of it and make effectively use of related softwares/tools.

 # Bioconductor
-<p align="justify">[**Bioconductor**](http://www.bioconductor.org/) Bioconductor is an open source, open development software project to provide tools for the analysis and comprehension of high-throughput genomic data.
+<p align="justify">[**Bioconductor**](http://www.bioconductor.org/) is an open source, open development software project to provide tools for the analysis and comprehension of high-throughput genomic data.
 It is based primarily on the R programming language.
 <img src="/img/tutorial/bioconductor.png" width="800" height="600" alt="edx" align= center/>
 <p align="justify">The Bioconductor [release version](http://www.bioconductor.org/packages/release/bioc/) is updated twice each year, and is appropriate for most users.
 There is also a [development version](http://bioconductor.org/packages/devel/bioc/), to which new features and packages are added prior to incorporation in the release.
 A large number of [meta-data packages](http://bioconductor.org/packages/release/data/annotation/) provide pathway, organism, microarray and other annotations.